N. Govindan Kutty

-N. Govindan Kutty was a Malayalam film actor.
+N. Govindan Kutty (17 October 1924 – 23 August 1994) was an Indian actor who worked in the Malayalam film industry.
 He has appeared in around 100 films, acting mainly in villain roles.

 Background

-Kutty was born at Fort Kochi in 1924, Ernakulam as the son of Sankara Narayanan and Nanukutty Amma.
+Kutty was born at Fort Kochi in 1924, as the son of Sankara Narayanan and Nanukutty Amma.
 He was a natural actor and was prominent as a villain during the time when Prem Nazir and Jayan were heroes.
 He had written several professional dramas and screenplays for Malayalam films.
 He died in 1993.